scalercio/eval-llms-simplification-pt/README.md

-# evaluation-llms-portuguese-simplification API Application
+# eval-llms-simplification-pt API Application
 Evaluation of Large Language Models for Portuguese Sentence Simplification

-This application makes requests to an endpoint with a prompt to generate jokes.
+This application makes requests to an endpoint with a prompt to simplify sentences.

 ## Requirements